-Air and water balancing shall be completed (and discrepancies resolved) before Control Contractor's final system check and before the acceptance test to be conducted in the presence of the Engineer or Project manager.
+Air and water balancing shall be completed (and discrepancies resolved) before Control Contractor's final system check and before the acceptance test to be conducted in the presence of the Engineer.

-6.1 CONTROL TECHNICIAN MEETING REQUIREMENTS
+6.01 CONTROL TECHNICIAN MEETING REQUIREMENTS

-- A. During all pre-installation meetings with Owner / Engineer and separate meetings pertaining to the commissioning process, the control technician attending the meetings must be the same technicians that are/will install and program the DDC system. - B. The Control Contractor's installer and programmer must attend all the commissioning meetings.
-These meetings occur throughout the design and construction process. - C. First Meeting discuss point naming and sequence of operation with Engineer and Owner. - 1.
+- A. During all pre-installation meetings with Owner/Engineers and separate meetings pertaining to the commissioning process, the control technician attending the meetings must be the same technicians that are/will install and program the DDC system.
+The control technician shall also meet with manufactures representative for all systems being integrated.
+See specification for equipment for additional requirements. - B. The Control Contractor's installer and programmer must attend all the commissioning meetings.
+These meetings occur throughout the design and construction process. - C. First Meeting discuss point naming and sequence of operation with Engineer and Owner - 1.
 Prior to software and database installation and checkout but subsequent to software and database development, the Control Contractor shall meet with the Owner and the Engineer and review the database and program code in detail on a point by point, sequence by sequence basis.
-The Control Contractor (using blueprints and this specification) shall provide the project point list and sequence of operation to initiate discussion.

-- 2. Any necessary modifications required to make the database and sequence match the intent and requirements of the Contract documents shall be identified at this meeting including point names, descriptors, alarm setpoint, numeric setpoint requirements, access requirements, sequence adjustments, etc. - 3.
+The Control Contractor (using blueprints and this specification) shall provide the project point list and sequence of operation to initiate discussion. - 2.
+Any necessary modifications required to make the database and sequence match the intent and requirements of the contract documents shall be identified at this meeting including point names, descriptors, alarm setpoint, numeric setpoint requirements, access requirements, sequence adjustments, etc. - 3.
 Successful completion of this review process will result in software and database approval for installation and start-up.
 Any software or database that is installed prior to this approval process shall be corrected to match the results of the approval process at no additional cost to the Owner. - 4.
+For integrated systems the equipment manufactures representative shall participate in sequence of operation review and coordinate with control contractor to identify the correct instance to view, read or write to accomplish the approved sequence. - 5.
 The results of this meeting shall be documented in meeting minutes taken and issued by the Control Contractor.
 Documentation can be in the form of marked up data base forms and sequences of operation. - D. Second Meeting graphic screen development shall be coordinated with the Owner through a series of meetings that will allow the functions described above (sequence of operation, alarms, etc.) and any other Owner's requirements to be incorporated into the graphic screens.

-6.2 PRE-COMMISSIONING TESTING, ADJUSTING, AND CALIBRATION REQUIREMENTS
+6.02 PRE-COMMISSIONING TESTING, ADJUSTING, AND CALIBRATION REQUIREMENTS